National Alcohol & Liquor Factory vodka — frequently asked questions

 Where is National Alcohol & Liquor Factory vodka made?

-National Alcohol & Liquor Factory vodka is produced in Laurel, Maryland.
-The distillery, Helez LLC, holds the TTB basic permit for the brand.
-According to TTB COLA records, National Alcohol & Liquor Factory vodka appears on 1 approved label.
+National Alcohol & Liquor Factory vodka is produced in Ethiopia.
+According to TTB COLA records, it is imported into the U.S. by Helez LLC, the basic-permit holder of record, based in Laurel, Maryland.
+National Alcohol & Liquor Factory vodka appears on 1 approved label.

 Who makes National Alcohol & Liquor Factory vodka and who owns the brand?

-The basic permit holder is Helez LLC.
-According to TTB COLA records, Helez LLC holds the basic permit under which National Alcohol & Liquor Factory labels are approved.
+The U.S. importer of record is Helez LLC.
+According to TTB COLA records, Helez LLC holds the basic permit under which National Alcohol & Liquor Factory labels are approved; TTB filings record the permit holder, not who distills the spirit.
 Parent-company ownership is not part of TTB public filings and is not included here.

 What proof is National Alcohol & Liquor Factory vodka?